-Electric string trimmers are honestly one of the more popular types of weed whackers that are out there; such as the gas powered weed eaters or the battery powered weed eaters.
+Electric string trimmers are one of the more popular types of weed whackers that are use.
+There are two other types – the gas powered weed eaters or the battery powered weed eaters.
 They all do the same thing, they cut the weeds but they all do it in a different way.
-They all also have their own set of pros and cons, with that being said the electric weed eater is the one that always stands out on top.
+They all have the same mechanisms to restring their heads as well.

 Kinds of Electric String Trimmers

-Most consumers do not know that there is more than one kind of electric string trimmer; the more popular version and well-known type of electric weed eater is the one that has a chord and gets plugged into an outlet.
-But too much of everyone’s’ surprise there is also a cordless version of the electric weed eater available on the market.
-The price tag between the two is a rather large difference but to consumers the cordless electric weed eater is more worth it because to them the only con to the corded electric weed eater is the chord itself.
+Some consumers do not know that there is more than one kind of electric string trimmer; the more popular version and well-known type of electric weed eater is the one that has a cord and gets plugged into an outlet.
+There is also a cordless version of the weed eater available on the market.
+This is usually referred to as a battery-powered weed eater.

-Either kind of electric weed eater does have the same problem of needing to have the string replaced, when it breaks, when it becomes tangled and or when it dulls out with constant use of it.
+Either kind of electric whacker does have the same problem of needing to have the string replaced, when it breaks, when it becomes tangled and or when it dulls out with consistent use.
 The string needs to stay sharp and needs to stay pulled out a certain length to guarantee a well-groomed yard with each and every use.
-The average length that string should be pulled out is about twelve inches; this is enough to clear wide areas with one sweep back and forth as well as to work in tighter and or trickier areas such as near rocks, curves, pathways, trees and buildings.

 Steps to Re-Stringing an Electric Weed Eater

 Begin by having the trimmer unplugged or if it is the cordless one, remove the battery pack.
-This is done so the piece of equipment does not begin while you are working on it.
+This is done so the piece of equipment does not become accidentally engaged while you are working on it.
+Safety first!

-Next you need to place the trimmer in an upside-down position so you have better access to the spool of string.
-Remove the spool of string, to do this press in the two tabs that are holding it into place (this is if a cover is present in the first place).
+Turn the trimmer upside-down so you have better access to the spool of string.
+Remove the spool of string – to do this press in the two tabs on the spool that are holding it into place.
+Sometimes you’ll need to remove a spool cover to get to the tabs.

-Lastly you will need to press the spool of string directly into place, you will know it is in its’ proper place when you hear a slight click.
-The click is designed for safety so you know that is in place or not.
-If your version of the electric weed eater has a cover that goes over the spool of string then you just need to replace the cover once you have the spool of string reinserted properly.
+Finally you need to press the spool of string directly into place.
+When it’s locked inplace, you will hear a slight click.
+If your version of the electric weed eater has a cover that goes over the spool of line you need to replace the cover before use.

-Once the spool is inserted back into place and everything is aligned and the cover is on, if one is needed, then you are good to go and tackle your yard to demolish every last weed that you see.
+Once the spool is inserted back into place and everything is aligned and the cover is on, you are ready to tackle your yard.
+Good luck!